basicallydan/danhough.com/_posts/2015-05-23-backbone-composition.markdown

 An alternative, as you might have guessed, is to use **composition**.
 In composition, classes or objects declare which functions or features they have from an available set, rather than grabbing all the features of a superclass.

 One way to think of composition (I did not come up with this, but I like it) is that *Composition is a **"has-a"** relationship* for objects, where as *Inheritance is an **"is-a"** relationship*.
-For many situations, even in the front-end, composition is a much more intuitive way to build object types.
+For many situations, even in the front-end, composition is a clearer way of expressing what an object is used for.

 A common way to compose classes in typed languages is through the use of interfaces and dependency injection, but JavaScript has no built-in interface feature.
 It does, however, allow us to be quite flexible about how objects are defined.
 An example should help to explain how this works in Backbone.